GM aids Opel by booking Russian profits at loss-making unit

-FRANKFURT, Oct 18 (Reuters) - General Motors has decided to put its Russian operations back under the control of its European wing - a victory for GM Europe’s new president and a signal of support for a workforce that has endured massive job cuts in the hunt for profitability.
+FRANKFURT (Reuters) - General Motors (GM.N) has decided to put its Russian operations back under the control of its European wing - a victory for GM Europe’s new president and a signal of support for a workforce that has endured massive job cuts in the hunt for profitability.

 GM made a turnaround of its European business a top priority after racking up around $18 billion in losses over the past 12 years, and is investing billions more despite calls from Morgan Stanley to sell Opel and its UK sister Vauxhall at virtually any cost.